franceking1/Flash-Md/README.md

 <img src="https://telegra.ph/file/3f985014b51b3cf335bfe.jpg" width="600" height="300"/>

-## Key Features

-- **File Download:** Flash Md can download audio and video files from links you send, making it easy to share them with your contacts.

-- **Sticker Export:** You can export stickers from Telegram and use them in your WhatsApp conversations by simply sending them to Flash-Md.
-You need the api key from api.lolhuman.xyz; an API key is provided in case you don't have one: `9d05ccc5f58e1cf30937`

-- **Group Management:** Flash-Md offers group management features, such as adding or removing members, configuring rules, and other settings.

-- **Text to Img:** The best logos have been selected for your convenience.

-## Fun Features

-- **Jokes and Riddles:** Flash-Md comes with a collection of jokes and riddles to liven up your conversations.

-- **Inspiring Quotes:** Receive inspiring quotes to motivate you daily.

 ## Get Flash-Md

 1. Click on **[Fork](https://github.com/franceking1/Flash-Md/fork)** to copy the repo to your GitHub account.
 Make sure to add a star 🌟 to encourage the developers.